 View and print an annuity verification letter;

-View their current payment method;
+View their current payment method and history;

 Change their payment method from paper check to direct deposit; and